alexdesignworks/PlainPage/README.txt

 Plain Page provides you with as set of proven best XHTML, CSS and JS practices in web-development.

+ATTENTION!
+PlainPage is moving to SASS and will not be updated until move is complete.

 Maintainers and Contributors
 ----------------------------
 Your web-dev ninja trick is not here?
 Your are more than welcome to submit feature requests.